Its-Yayo/its-yayo.github.io/about.md

 I'm a geek and grown man guy.
 Let's list a few of 'em:
 - I like to do researches about the brain and the mind to modify it in a positive way on the trascendence of the human being (eternity)
 - I like riced OS distributions.
 Check out the [r/unixporn](https://www.reddit.com/r/unixporn/) Reddit community.
-- I like bowling, my current style to play is the 2-handed one, my highest score for now is 206, 158.7 avg
+- I like bowling, my current style to play is the 2-handed one, my highest score for now is 219, 165.2 avg
 - I like to play chess, I'm improving my ratio :)
 - I like drawing and taking pics of cute landscapes and showing 'em to special people.
 - Besides programming and computing, my other passions are also space, military infraestructure, aviation and motorsport.
 - Recently I started to listen piano and reflective music for work.
-- My fav genre of all time is phonk, it helps me a lot with motivation, discipline, coding, to be myself and **to build my purpose/eternity**.
+- My first fav music genre of all time is phonk, it helps me a lot with motivation, discipline, coding, to be myself and **to build my purpose/eternity**.
 Some good artists I like are: INTERWORLD, Kordhell, Dxrk ダーク, phonk.me, Isolate.exe, glichery, MoonDeity, DVRST, Mareux, etc...
-- Also I love metal music.
-Some good bands are: Iron Maiden, Metallica, Overkill, Exodus, Kiss, Y&T, Stratovarius, Helloween, DRI, Municipal Waste, Skull Fist, Enforcer, etc...
+- My second fav music gente of all time is metal.
+It helps me to reminder myself why I'm different.
+Some good bands are: Dragonforce, Iron Maiden, Metallica, Overkill, Exodus, Kiss, Y&T, Stratovarius, Helloween, DRI, Municipal Waste, Skull Fist, Enforcer, etc...
 - But also, I like synthwave retro (VHS Dreams, Waveshaper), 80s and current pop spanish music (Soda Stereo, Juanes, Sin Bandera), electronic music (Daft Punk, Martin Garrix)
 - I like Star Wars.
 However, my fav movie is Interstellar
 - I like to challenge myself with new challenges.
 (To assemble a new lego, to try a new coding problem with a new algorithm, test out my math skills...)

-## Notes
-Usually, I'm a hard-disciplined guy who learnt a lot in his past.
-I've learnt so many lessons in life I'd like to share to other young people to success in life as they grow to.
-So many few special people taught me how's life working inside a person, and that stuff.
-Also, the biggest things come in the moment you were not expecting for.
-Actually, you don't know where and when it's gonna happen, but they do.
-I've recieved some special cute things from those few people, worrying and taking care of me sometimes.
-Who reads this text, will identify who I'm talking to.
-Just I wanna say thank you yall from the bottom of my heart. :)

 ## Favorite Quotes
 - "Talk is cheap.
 Show me the code"